sueslam/GolangChatAdvisor_Project/README.md

 # Golang_Chat_Advisor
 Build a backend service to create an AI advisor where client can create a chat advisor.
 It is a microservice-style architecture because the application is designed as a small, independent service using clear separation between API, business logic, and data layers, and is deployed independently using serverless infrastructure.
 The goal of this project is to showcase backend design, session handling, API design and AWS deployment.

 *Pls note it is not using a real LLM and is only using mocked logic/ responses from advisors.
+The purpose of this project is to demonstrate backend architecture, system design, session handling, API design and play around with AWS services for infra/deployment.

 Users can:
 - create a companion